 3. Capital management

-This section describes Union Bank UK's capital strategy and the related risk appetite judgment exercised by the Board.
-In assessing the adequacy of its capital, the Bank considers the material risks to which the Bank is exposed.
+This section describes Union Bank UK's capital strategy and the related risk appetite

 The Bank endeavours to maintain sufficient capital resources to support its lending business and general business growth.
 The Bank reviews its Capital adequacy periodically.